jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### AppImage Install

-Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instrctions to install and run these AppImages on both Ubuntu 18.04 and Fedora 30.
+Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instructions to install and run these AppImages on both Ubuntu 18.04 and Fedora 30.
 Take a screenshot of the command needed to run the AppImage and the corresponding first screen of that application from the [AppImage GitHub repo](https://appimage.github.io/apps "AppImage GitHub Repo").
 This can be on a system of your choice.

 1) Subsurface
 1) Archipelago